academicprojects44/anonymous/README.md

 2. Paste the downloaded files into the corresponding subdirectories inside the `data/` folder of this repository.
 3. Ensure the directory structure matches the expected LaMP format before running any scripts.

 > **Important:** The code will not run correctly unless the LaMP dataset is downloaded and placed in the correct subdirectories under `data/`.
+The execution steps below use LaMP_1, which can be replaced by the name of the desired task.

 ---